UPDATE: ASCVD risk factor critique

 -- my approach has been to try to do a qualitative assessment of the aggregate of the individual patient’s risk factors. eg, if a patient has diabetes along with depression, or a stressful life, or PAD, or HIV, I will be more aggressive in discussing nonpharmacologic as well as pharmacologic interventions, perhaps with a very aggressive lipid goal of <40 in those who seem to be at very high risk, which may well require more than one med and more intensive motivational interviewing to help improve diet/exercise/etc

--- I should mention that I also strongly disagree with the AHA classifications of statin intensity, since I do have some patients on the "moderate-intensity" atorvastatin 20 mg who have an LDL of under 40, and many patients on the "high-intensity" atorvastatin 40 having a much less significant LDL response than with rosuvastatin 40mg , another "high-intensity" med
+-- I should mention that I also disagree with the AHA classifications of statin intensity, since I do have some patients on the "moderate-intensity" atorvastatin 20 mg who have an LDL of under 40, and many patients on the "high-intensity" atorvastatin 40 having a much less significant LDL response than with rosuvastatin 40mg , another "high-intensity" med

 i do realize that this "gestalt" approach is not easily quantifiable, which makes it hard to assess in RCTs (a limitation of “evidence-based medicine”)